The Complete Guide for American Companies Expanding to Canada

 Overtime rules

 Unlike the US, Canada doesn’t have “exempt” and “non-exempt” jobs for overtime.
 Most Canadian employees, regardless of salary or title, are entitled to overtime pay unless a specific exemption applies.
+The Canada Occupational Health and Safety Regulations play a crucial role in ensuring workplace safety, emphasizing the importance of occupational health.
 Working beyond a pre-established limit (typically 40-44 hours per week) incurs mandatory overtime pay at the rate of “time-and-a-half.”

 Careful oversight and adherence to overtime rules are important in Canada to avoid breaching employment law, because even if a job doesn’t fit a standard overtime exemption, employers and employees can agree on ways to lower overtime costs, such as paid time off in lieu, in an employment contract.